King-Moss/Nigerian-Blue-Chip-Stock-MA-Crossover-Analysis-/README.md

 ├── Analysis for Nestlé Nigeria PLC.ipynb
 ├── Analysis for Seplat Energy PLC.ipynb
 ├── Analysis for Zenith Bank PLC.ipynb
+├── strategy_performance_analysis.png
 └── README.md
-🙋‍♂️ Author
+🧑‍💼 Author
 Moses Udofia
-Data and Financial Markets Enthusiast
+Finance & Data Analysis Enthusiast
-📬 Feel free to fork this repo, give a ⭐ if you find it helpful, and reach out for collaboration or feedback.
+📬 Feel free to fork this repo, ⭐ it if you find it useful, and connect for collaboration or discussion!